IllinoisLegalAidOnline/website-docs/docs/source/lc_layouts.rst

 The learn more block is populated in one of three ways depending on the page:

 * If the page is a Guide, it uses the Learn more articles specific to that Guide
-* If the content is in the Learn more or take action of a single Guide, it uses the Learn more articles specific to that Guide
+* If the content is in the Learn more or Take Action of a single Guide, it uses the Learn more articles specific to that Guide
-* If the content is in the Learn more or take action of a single Guide, it uses all the Learn more articles in all of those Guides, with no duplication
+* If the content is in the Learn more or Take Action of a single Guide, it uses all the Learn more articles in all of those Guides, with no duplication

 Forms block